Updated November 21, 2017

 - Containers as a service (CaaS), an IaaS/PaaS hybrid that abstracts away the machine layer but retains much of the flexibility of the IaaS model.

-This article focuses on the IaaS and CaaS services offered by Google and Amazon.
+This article focuses on the IaaS, PaaS, FaaS, and CaaS services offered by GCP and AWS.

-For IaaS, Amazon Web Services (AWS) offers Amazon Elastic Compute Cloud (EC2), and Google Cloud Platform offers Google Compute Engine.
+For IaaS, AWS offers Amazon Elastic Compute Cloud (EC2), and GCP offers Compute Engine.
 Google and Amazon take similar approaches to their IaaS services: both are fundamental to their respective cloud environment, and almost every type of customer workload runs on them.

 At a high level, Amazon EC2's terminology and concepts map to those of Compute Engine as follows: